VERIFY: The IRS can't send out tax refunds during a government shutdown

-After two weeks of a government shutdown, President Trump and Congress continue to war over funding for a border wall.
+As the partial government shutdown drags into its third week, President Trump and Congress continue to war over funding for a border wall.

 Although the shutdown continues, tax season waits for no one and now we’re seeing claims that your tax refund could be at risk.

-Note: Editor's note: This story was initially published on Friday, before a Trump administration official said they would be changing funding rules related to the IRS and tax refunds.
-The story has been updated.